-At March 31, 2010, we had cash of \$454,574 compared to \$567,249 at December 31, 2009.
+At June 30, 2010, we had cash of \$602,424 compared to \$567,249 at December 31, 2009.
 We currently have no lines of credit or other arranged access to debt financing.

-Net cash used in operations during the three months ended March 31, 2010 was \$286,502 compared to \$719,847 for the three months ended March 31, 2009.
-The significant decrease in net cash used results from the majority of the manufacturing and drug research expenses for BP-100-1.01 being paid in Fiscal Year 2009
+Net cash used in operations during the six months ended June 30, 2010 was \$415,414 compared to \$1,108,913 for the six months ended June 30, 2009.
+The significant decrease in net cash used results from the majority of the manufacturing and drug research expenses for BP-100-1.01 being paid in 2009.
 Inasmuch as we have not yet generated revenues, our entire expenses of operations are funded by our cash assets.

 Currently all of our cash is, and has been, generated from financing activities.
-We raised a total of \$198,827 cash from financing activities for the three months ended March 31, 2010.
-Since inception we have net cash from financing activities of \$3,975,232.
-As discussed in Projected Financing Needs above, we believe that our available cash will be sufficient to fund our liquidity and capital expenditure requirements through the second quarter 2010.
-We need to raise additional capital during 2010, in order to fund our operations in 2010.
+We raised a total of \$445,700 net cash from financing activities for the three months ended June 30, 2010.
+Since inception we have net cash from financing activities of \$4,319,181.
+We believe that our available cash and future cash proceeds to be received from the sale of shares of our common stock under the LPC Purchase Agreement will be sufficient to fund our liquidity and capital expenditure requirements through the second quarter 2011.
+We need to raise additional capital to completely implement our business model.
 There can be no assurance that we will be able to raise cash when it is needed to fund our operations.